-We are pleased to announce that Hospital for Special Surgery has been resurveyed by the Accreditation Council for Continuing Medical Education (ACCME) and awarded accreditation with commendation for six years as a provider of continuing medical education for physicians.
+We are pleased to announce that Hospital for Special Surgery has been resurveyed by the Accreditation Council for Continuing Medical Education (ACCME) and awarded accreditation for four years as a provider of continuing medical education for physicians.
 ACCME accreditation seeks to assure the medical community and the public that Hospital for Special Surgery provides physicians with relevant, effective, practice-based continuing medical education that supports US health care quality improvement.

 The ACCME employs a rigorous, multilevel process for evaluating institutions' continuing medical education programs according to the high accreditation standards adopted by all seven ACCME member organizations.
 These organizations of medicine in the US are the American Board of Medical Specialties, the American Hospital Association, the American Medical Association, the Association for Hospital Medical Education, the Association of American Medical Colleges, the Council of Medical Specialty Societies, and the Federation of State Medical Boards of the US, Inc.

 HSS has a comprehensive set of policies addressing potential conflicts of interest that may arise from financial relationships with outside companies.
 HSS' conflicts of interest policy guidance cites some examples of outside funding relationships.

 For medical products invented or designed at HSS and licensed to outside companies for use in patients: HSS policy prohibits HSS from receiving any royalties for the use of such products at HSS.
 This policy is intended to ensure that use of such products at HSS is based on patient care needs only, and not on any royalties that HSS may earn from the products purchased for use at HSS.